Cognac

 Description

-Aged for 5 years in red barrels in a dry cellar and another 5 years in a humid cellar, this exceptional cognac comes from the commune of Saint-Pierre d'Oléron.
-The family estate where this cognac was produced is today one of the largest on the island.
-This little-known terroir was once an important production area and is exceptional in many ways.
-The sandy soils and salt-laden winds give this cognac sought-after maritime accents.
+Aged for five years in red oak barrels in a dry cellar and for a further five years in a humid cellar, this exceptional cognac comes from the commune of Saint-Pierre d'Oléron.
+The family estate where this cognac was produced is now one of the largest on the island.
+This little-known terroir was once a significant production area and is exceptional in many respects.
+The sandy soils and salt-laden winds give this cognac sought-after maritime notes.

-Palate: A delicious and saline balance, with aromas of macerated grapes and fruit
+Palate: A rich and saline balance, with aromas of macerated grapes and fruit

 Directions for use